1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ### Step 1: Configure the `scimsession` credentials for passing to Container App

-The `scimsession` credentials will be saved as an secret variable in Container App.
+The `scimsession` credentials will be saved as a secret variable in Container App.
 These credentials have to be Base64-encoded to pass them into the environment, but they're saved as a plain-text file when you download them or save in 1Password during the setup.

 > **Note**
     >